njyjn/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

 ### Custom token authentication
 The `token_url` is called using a `POST` request with the provided `client_id` and `client_secret` appended into the header.

-However, some APIs require the authorization token to be obtained by using a `POST` request with basic authentication.
+However, some APIs require the authorization token to be obtained by using a `POST` request.
 Use the `acquire` hook instead.
+Here is an example using basic authentication.

 ```ruby
 connection: {